 In addition to producing delicious, healthy produce for our tourism programs, regional outdoor markets, and the Bar El Minero restaurant in El Triunfo, our gardens also provide nutritional forage for our own livestock.
 We learn which crops grow well in our unique environments and we use a variety of organic farming methods to produce the best results while nurturing our natural resources.

-Planting organic seeds initially, we now collect our own seeds at the end of crop cycles.
+Planting organic seeds initially, we now collect and save our own seeds at the end of crop cycles.
 We use our own livestock manure as fertilizer and we make soil-building materials such as biochar, compost teas, and fermented bio-fertilizers.
 We use traditional and worm composting techniques to produce rich humus, and we mulch and dig basins for trees to allow rainwater to infiltrate the root zone.
 Designing crop rows on contour to the slope, and amending the soil heavily with compost, we increase water retention and decrease the need to fertilize.

 By planting one or more crops together that are mutually beneficial — known as intercropping — we create natural barriers and avoid problems associated with monoculture farms, where pests can easily feed, reproduce and move through an entire field.
 At times, we also use homemade solutions, such as fermented garlic, to help fight against insect and fungal pests.

 Visiting school children and others are offered the chance to plant vegetables with their own hands and have fun learning about organic gardening and producing tasty, healthy foods.
 Surprisingly, this is an experience that many children have never had before coming to Rancho Cacachilas.

 We often work with local communities and organizations as we research best methods and resources, and share knowledge.